GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 #### BG1 Animations for NPCs component

 - [ ] Why not dynamically build an array of NPCs to be patched?
+- [ ] What about halforc animations?
+- [ ] Write a more inclusive 1PP compatibility (maybe include some 1pp BG1 avatars and animations content)?

 ##